ludviglundgrens/SC1015_project/README.md

 # SC1015 - Football player valuation analysis
 ## About
 This is a mini-project where we research the valuation of soccer players as a funciton of their performance in the season 2021/2022.
-The implications of our findings is easies explored thru the featured dashboard (built with [Streamlit](https://streamlit.io/)).
+The implications of our findings is easiest explored thru the featured dashboard (built with [Streamlit](https://streamlit.io/)).
 To run the dashboard, make sure all dependencies are installed and run

 ```console
   streamlit run ./script/dashboard.py